erNail/verscout/README.md

 `verscout` is a single binary CLI tool. `verscout latest` will print the latest version tag of your repository to STDOUT.
 `verscout next` will calculate the next version tag based on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), and print it to STDOUT.
+If no latest or next version exists, `verscout` will print nothing to STDOUT and exit with code `0` by default.

 `verscout` will not create and push any tags.
 It will not bump any versions in any files.